Zitrax/nose-dep/README.md

 1. All tests with a priority lower or equal to the default that are not part of any dependency chain ordered first by priority then by name.
-2. Priority groups in order, while each priority group is internally ordered the same as point 1.
+2. Dependency groups in order, while each dependency group is internally ordered the same as point 1.
 3. All tests with priority higher than the default that are not part of any dependency chain ordered first by priority then by name.